Adjunct Professor, Department of Mechanical Engineering and Materials Science, University of Pittsburgh (September 2016 -)

 - More uniform flow distribution is being aimed at, where the RSD should approach zero at a wide range of operating conditions.

-- 2.1 Three-dimensional simulation to characterize the complex flow inside the solenoid valve at different valve openings and operation conditions
+- 2.1 Three-dimensional simulation to characterize the complex flow inside the solenoid valve at different valve openings and operation conditions by steady and unsteady states

-- 2.2 Diagnosis of the flow-induced noise generated during the charging and using process at different valve openings and operation conditions
+- 2.2 Diagnosis of the flow-induced noise generated during the charging and using process at different valve openings and operation conditions by steady and unsteady states

 - 2.3 Validation of computation results and the experimental data that is obtained from the HTS noise measurement test conducted in our facility.